SeyiDan/Real-time-Document-Collaboration/README.md

 ### Document Creation and Storage

-When a user creates a new document, a random ID is generated and the document is stored in the SQLite database.
+When a user creates a new document, a random ID is generated, and the document is stored in the SQLite database.
 The document can be accessed by its unique ID.

 ### Real-time Collaboration